corbosiny/FrameStackingStreetFighter/README.md

 ---
 ## Installing Dependancies

-This code only works with Python 3.6 or later.
-Before trying to install dependencies it is recommend to open the terminal and run:
-`sudo apt-get update`
-`sudo apt-get upgrade`
-`sudo -H pip3 install --upgrade pip`

-To download the necessary dependencies after cloning the repo call:
+To download the necessary dependencies after cloning move into the top level of the repo and call:

 `pip3 install -r requirements.txt`

-This should be called in the top level directory of the repo.
-This will install the following libraries you will need to create game environments that serve as a wrapper abstracting the interface between your agent and the underlying emulator:

--gym
--gym-retro
--tensorflow
--keras

 These libraries can sometimes have serious issues installing themselves or their dependencies on a windows machine.
-It is recommended to work on Linux.
-The server we will be training on runs Linux and all libraries plus code have been confirmed to work on Ubuntu's latest stable distribution.
+If you run into trouble that doesn't seem easily fixed it is recommended to work on Linux.
+As long as you the dependancies get installed on your host machine the code should be cross platform. **Note: this will overwrite the versions of any of these libraries that already exist on your host machine.** If you wish to avoid this it is recommended to use a personal python virtual environment.

 ---
 ## Preparing the Game Files

 After the dependencies have been installed the necessary game files, all zipped inside of the **StreetFighterIISpecialChampionEdition-Genesis** directory, can be setup.
-The game files need to be copied into the actual game data files inside the installation of the retro library on your local machine.
+The game files need to be copied into the data folder of the retro library installation on your local machine.
 This location can be found by running the following lines in the command line:

 `python3`
 `import retro`
 `print(retro.__file__)`

-That should return the path to where the retro __init__.py script is stored.
+That should return the path to where the retro __init__.py script is stored, but this isn't where the game files should be added.
 One level up from that should be the data folder.
 Inside there should be the stable folder.
 Copy the **StreetFighterIISpecialChampionEdition-Genesis** folder that is in the top level of the repo here.
 Inside the folder should be the following files:

 -rom.md
 -rom.sha